ddev/ddev-contrib/docker-compose-services/redis/README.md

 ddev drush cr
 ```

-* You can view redis reports at the following path `/admin/reports/redis`
+* If the module is enabled, you can view redis reports at the following path `/admin/reports/redis`

 ### Laravel